tlevine/www.thomaslevine.com/content/!/table-words/index.md

 {:#header}

 ### Tidy data
+I said above that "row" is a synonym for "record", "observation" and "trial and that "column" is a synonym for "variable" and "feature".
+This isn't *entirely* true.
+In my mind, these truly are synonyms, but I'm sometimes given a data table that doesn't look like this.

 You could make a data table where rows don't correspond to records and where columns don't correspond to variables.
 For example, you could make a table where and columns are records and rows are variables.
-Or you could make a table that includes a few rows that are totals of the other rows.
+Or you could make a table that includes a few rows that are statistics about the other rows.
-But I get confused when they I have tables like this.
+I get confused when they I have tables like this.

 ![Tom gets confused when data aren't tidy](untidy.jpg){:.wide}